Legally reviewed by:

-When you file a personal injury claim, you will either settle or go to trial.
+When you file a personal injury claim or an insurance claim, you will either settle or go to trial.
 If the defendant’s insurance company fails to meet the standards outlined in your settlement, there’s a strong chance your case will go to court.
 Conversely, if all settlement requirements are met, you won’t go to trial.
 For most people, going to court is unfavorable in comparison to reaching a settlement.
 Consulting with a personal injury lawyer is the best way to determine the best course of action for your case.
 If you are filing a personal injury claim, here are some things to know about settlements and court trials.

 Personal Injury Claims and the Likelihood of Going to Trial

 If you choose to pursue a legal trial, your personal injury lawyer will spend time identifying witnesses and gathering evidence.
 Once they have enough statements, documents, and evidence from your accident, they will determine the best course of action for your claim.
-Most commonly, your lawyer will negotiate with the defendant or their insurance company in attempts to settle on a dollar amount.
+Most commonly, your lawyer will negotiate with the defendant or their insurance company in an attempt to settle on a dollar amount.
 If the defendant agrees to pay the settlement, the lawsuit is dropped.
 If negotiation or mediation fails, the case will go to trial.

 The Pros and Cons of Going to Trial